OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 Web application filters can be configured to detect common XXE attack payloads in HTTP requests and reject such requests.
 Weak or poorly configured filters can be evaded using techniques outlined below:

-- Some XML implementations support `PUBLIC` keyword which is similar to `SYSTEM` and can be used to create external entities.
+- Some XML implementations support the `PUBLIC` keyword which is similar to `SYSTEM` and can be used to create external entities.
-- UTF-8 and UTF-16 encodings can be used to encode the XXE payload to get around web filters.
+- UTF-8 and UTF-16 encodings can be used to encode the XXE payloads to get around web filters.
-- For PHP applications, PHP filters such as `convert.base64-encode` can be used to evade filters , especially if the filter logic is to identify and filter URIs starting with `file:///`.
+- For PHP applications, PHP filters such as `convert.base64-encode` can be used to evade filters, especially if the filter logic is to identify and filter URIs starting with `file:///`.

 ### Source Code Review